nginx/unit-docs/source/news/2024/fermyon-spin-rust-sdk.rst

 In this blog post, we will have a look at the `Fermyon's Spin <https://www.fermyon.com/spin>`__ SDK for `Rust <https://fermyon.github.io/rust-docs/spin/main/spin_sdk/index.html>`__ and create a Wasm Component that can be hosted on NGINX Unit.

 The Spin SDKs provide a great developer experience, as they wrap a lot of the manual work in easy to consume APIs.
-In this blog post we will focus on Rust , but if you would like to learn more about the other language SDKs, please see the official `documentation <https://developer.fermyon.com/spin/v2/language-support-overview>`__.
+In this blog post we will focus on Rust, but if you would like to learn more about the other language SDKs, please see the official `documentation <https://developer.fermyon.com/spin/v2/language-support-overview>`__.

 Let's start by creating a new Rust library using **cargo new**.
 This will create a new library project in a sub-directory **test-spin-component** of our current work directory.